mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/release-notes/index.md

 * Federate karma-proxy only to Konvoy clusters
 * Fixed missing Grafana home dashboard
 * Fixed cluster deletion on detail page not working
-* Fixed a bug where Kommander addon wasnt successfully deploying on Azure
+* Fixed a bug where Kommander addon was not successfully deploying on Azure
 * Fixed Kommander to not show unofficially supported versions of Kubernetes by default
 * Fixed possible data collision bug related to clusters
-* Fixed a possible crash-loop situation for kubeaddons when cert-manager isnt ready yet
+* Fixed a possible crash-loop situation for kubeaddons when cert-manager is not ready yet
 * Fixed and improved LDAP Identity provider handling
 * Fixed display of "nothing to report" situations vs actual errors
 * Fixed bugs related to access control
 * Fixed naming of roles in projects
 * Fixed an issue where projects were not created due to a bug in project name suffix handling
-* Fixed version selector when creating clusters via UI
+* Fixed version selector when creating clusters through the UI
 * Fixed listing of workspaces and projects for limited users
 * Fixed `skipMetadataApiCheck` being removed from `cluster.yaml`
 * Fixed project links on projects overview page